Iran Denies U.S. Claim That It Attacked Tankers In Gulf Of Oman

 Speaking at a news conference Friday, Katada noted that the tanker's hull was hit well above the waterline, NHK says, "and that chances are slim that a mine or a torpedo was involved."

-Iran's Foreign Minister Mohammad Javad Zarif has rejected the U.S. accusations, tweeting that the Trump administration "immediately jumped to make allegations against Iran [without] a shred of factual or circumstantial evidence."

-In an earlier tweet, Zarif hinted at a conspiracy, noting that the tankers, one owned by a Japanese firm, occurred as Japan's Prime Minister Shinzo Abe was meeting with Iran's Supreme Leader Ayatollah Khamenei.
-"Suspicious doesn't begin to describe what likely transpired ...," he wrote.

-In a statement released with the video, the U.S. Central Command said video footage showed an IRGC Gashti Class patrol boat alongside the Japanese-owned Kokuka Courageous "removing [an] unexploded limpet mine."
+In a statement released with the video, the U.S. Central Command said video footage showed an Iranian Revolutionary Guard Corps (IRGC) Gashti Class patrol boat alongside the Japanese-owned Kokuka Courageous "removing [an] unexploded limpet mine."

-Central Command also released a detailed timeline of events and photos said to show mine damage on the side of one of the ships.
+It also released a detailed timeline of events and photos said to show mine damage on the side of one of the ships.

 Central Command said that another vessel, Hyundai Dubai — which was earlier reported to have picked up the Front Altair's 23 crew members — later complied with a request from an Iranian fast-attack craft "to turn the crew over" to them.